k-motoyan/CakeHaml/README.md

 # CakeHaml

-CakeHaml is haml template engine of cakephp3.
+CakeHaml is haml template engine for cakephp3.
 Using parser of [MtHaml](https://github.com/arnaud-lb/MtHaml).

 ## Setup